-England full-back aims to develop her coaching skills on Gallagher High Performance Academy programme
+England full-back reflects on the development of her coaching skills through the Gallagher High Performance Academy programme

 It was women’s Rugby World Cup winner Giselle Mather who first sparked Sarah McKenna’s interest in coaching.
 Now the Saracens full-back hopes to be a role model herself for the next generation of female coaches.